 SSW 6414.
 Research V: Qualitative Research Methods

 This course explores the philosophical underpinnings, history, techniques and relevance to social work research of qualitative inquiry traditions such as biography, phenomenology, grounded theory, ethnography and case study methods.
 Although many of these techniques are also useful in social work practice, this course will focus on the use of qualitative methods for the purpose of expansion of the knowledge base of the profession.
 As such the course will emphasize techniques, standards of quality, verification, and other indicators of rigor as well as value an ethical issues.
-After completing this course students will be able to describe various approaches, set up research protocols, describe data analysis and quality control techniques and specify standards for report writing.
+After completing this course students will be able to describe various approaches, set up research protocols, utilize qualitative data analysis software (e.g. NVivo), describe quality control techniques and specify standards for report writing.

 SSW 6420.
 Critical Analysis of Historical and Philosophical Themes of the Profession

 This course helps students develop critical and historical understanding of social work knowledge, values and interventions.
 It reviews social, economic, political and intellectual forces that influence the development of social welfare and professional social work.
 It examines the roles of conflicting ideologies and commitments in alleviating stress and suffering.
 The course focuses on knowledge of the development and history of social work in the context of changing social, economic, political and intellectual environments.

 SSW 6435.
 Social and Behavioral Science: The Knowledge Base for Social Work Practice with Smaller Target Systems (Individuals, Families, Groups)